robincornett/scriptless-social-sharing/readme.txt

 = How are the social network icons/buttons displayed? =

-In version 3.0, very differently than they have been before.
-Originally, Scriptless used the Font Awesome webfont (version 4.7) to display icons, or you could roll your own.
-You still can roll your own, but as of 3.0, Scriptless has updated to Font Awesome 5.8.1.
-SVG icons are now the default.
-The webfont is still an option, and previous users will need to update their settings to switch to SVG.
+Scriptless uses SVG files to display the social network icons, or you can revert to using the old FontAwesome webfont.

-Text only buttons are now an option as well.
+Text only buttons are an option as well.
 And if you prefer flexbox for styling items in rows instead of table CSS, that's now available on the settings page.

 = What social networks are supported? =